ericnana/mysqlusingpgadmin/README.md

 sudo su - postgres_user

 To get into the database from the console from the start as user: sudo su - postgres_user --> psql my_postgres_db Then you are switched to the desired database.
-Afterwards you can stat modifying or create whatever you want.
+Afterwards you can start modifying or create whatever you want.

 To drop a databse do the following: kill the server from the pgadmin icon and do the login again into your console from the start as user: